jacqueline-rivera/customer-churn/README.md

 # Feature Selection with scikit-learn

 With the modified dataset, we can begin our feature selection using scikit-learn.
 First we split the dataset into X (independent variables) and y (target variable), then we can encode all of the categorical features.
-We have six categorical features that are binary and will be encoded using label encoding: _gender, SeniorCitizen, Partner, Dependents, PhoneService_, and _PaperlessBilling_.
+We have seven categorical features that are binary and will be encoded using label encoding: _Churn, gender, SeniorCitizen, Partner, Dependents, PhoneService_, and _PaperlessBilling_.
 The remaining categorical features will be encoded using one-hot-encoding: _MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies, Contract_, and _PaymentMethod_.
-We also label encode the target variable.
-We can then split the dataset into training and testing sets using the train_test_split function from scikit-learn and scale the features as well:
+We then split the dataset into training and testing sets using the train_test_split function from scikit-learn and scale the features as well:

 ```python
 # 70/30 train/test split: